whitlockjc/json-refs/README.md

 });
 ```

-**Note:** If you need to pre-process the content of your remote requests, like to support data not explicitly supported
+**Note:** If you need to pre-process the content of your remote requests, like to support parse non-JSON, you can use
-by Superagent, you can use the `options.processContent` callback.
-Here is a simple example that uses
+the `options.processContent` callback.
+Here is a simple example that uses `options.processContent` to retrieve a YAML
-`options.processContent` to retrieve a YAML resource:
+resource:

 ```js
 var jsonRefs = require('json-resf');